roboskel/website/_portfolio/98_alumni.md

 [Indigo]({% link _portfolio/02_indigo.md %}) and
 [Stasinos]({% link _portfolio/00_konstant.md %}).
 <br/><br/>
-Dimitris went on to pursue a PhD on distributed query processing at the University of Athens.
+Dimitris moved on to pursue a PhD on distributed query processing at the University of Athens.
 <br/><br/>
 </td>